+Kids have never had as much access to the internet, media, and mobile technologies at home and school as they do today.
 Schools can play a critical role by educating, empowering, and engaging children with the best practices around consuming and producing media.
 While media and technology have great promise for learning, young people need support and education to learn how to make sound judgments when navigating the digital world.

 School administrators and educators are now faced with new and at times overwhelming challenges, such as those related to privacy, digital footprints, cyberbullying, and sexting.

 NAMLE, Common Sense Kids Action, Media Literacy Now, and the Digital Citizenship Institute have developed a comprehensive legislative solution for policymakers to use as a model to implement quality digital citizenship and media literacy training within their states.
-Click here to read text of the model bill.

 Our recommendation to develop a plan to implement instruction in media literacy based on recommendations and strategies provided by an advisory committee.